 For shareholders' meetings, the annual general meeting is held once a year within 4 months after the end of fiscal year.
-The extraordinary meetings of shareholders can also be called in the event of issues affecting shareholders' benefits, any regulations requiring shareholders' approval, or as deemed necessary by the

-Board of Directors.
+The extraordinary meetings of shareholders can also be called in the event of issues affecting shareholders' benefits, any regulations requiring shareholders' approval, or as deemed necessary by the Board of Directors.
 For each meeting, there must be at least 25 persons attending, or not fewer than half of the total shareholders, and the shareholding is not less than one third of the paid-up capital to meet the quorum.
 The company has a policy to encourage all shareholders, especially the institutional investors, to attend the shareholders' meetings.

-For all meetings, the company will submit the meeting notices both in Thai and in English detailing agenda including supporting documents, and the Board's opinions and explanations for each agenda for the shareholders to consider the necessities and impacts of the issues including related documents for each agenda, such as copy of minutes of previous meeting, or the company's annual report, to every shareholders.
+For all meetings, the company will submit the meeting notices both in Thai and English detailing agenda including supporting documents, and the Board's opinions and explanations for each agenda for the shareholders to consider the necessities and impacts of the issues including related documents for each agenda, such as copy of minutes of previous meeting, or the company's annual report, to every shareholders.
 This is for the shareholders to have the information that is complete, accurate, adequate and timely to make decisions on each agenda.
 The company will also attach other documents such as the list of documents that the shareholders must present on the meeting day to exercise their rights to attend the meeting and to vote, as well as the company's regulations related to the meeting of shareholders.
 The company will also attach form B of the proxy together with the meeting notices.
 The shareholders can download the form A and C of the proxy from SMPC's website.
 Therefore, shareholders can appoint other persons, or one of the Independent Directors, to attend the meeting and exercise their votes on their behalf.
 For this, the company will attach the information on the Independent Director that the company proposes as the proxy with the meeting notices for the shareholders' consideration.

 In addition, to facilitate the shareholder to freely attend the meeting and to vote, in general the Board will organize the meeting in the afternoon, and there will be no limitation on the meeting duration to allow the shareholders to fully ask their questions.
-As for the location, the company holds the meeting at Park Village Rama II, 1/1-1/3, Soi Rama 2, Soi 56, Samaedum, Bangkhunthian, Bangkok where is convenient for the shareholders and investors to join.
-The company also reserves enough parking spaces for private vehicles, and attaches the map with the meeting notice.
-The company also provides shareholders with the shuttle buses at the SET building for the convenience of the shareholders living in the center of the city to join the annual general meeting of shareholders.
+As for the location, the company holds the meeting at Aetas Lumpini Hotel 1030/4 Rama IV Road, Thungmahamek, Sathorn, Bangkok where is convenient for the shareholders and investors to join, by public transportation either BTS or MRT.
+The hotel also offers enough parking spaces for private vehicles.
+The map is attached with the meeting notice.

-The company will send out the meeting notices with all the documents via Thailand Securities Depository Co., Ltd. (TSD) who is the company's registrar to forward to all shareholders at least 21 days before the meeting date, and in accordance with the principles of good corporate governance, will also post them on the company's website (www.smpcplc.com) at least 28 days before the meeting date.
+The company will send out the meeting notices with all the documents via Thailand Securities Depository Co., Ltd. (TSD) who is the company's registrar to forward to all shareholders at least 21 days before the meeting date, and post them on the company's website (www.smpcplc.com) 30 days before the meeting date.
 It is also published via news of SET both in Thai and English to inform shareholders and investors.
 In addition, the company will also publish in Thai newspaper about the notice of the general shareholders' meeting for at least 3 consecutive days, and at least 3 working days before the meeting date.